 There can be no assurance that CryoLife's products and services will be able to compete successfully with the products of these or other companies.
 Any products developed by CryoLife that gain regulatory clearance or approval would have to compete for market acceptance and market share.
 Failure of CryoLife to compete effectively could have a material adverse effect on CryoLife's business, financial condition, results of operations, and cash flows.
 The FDA Order and related adverse publicity had an adverse effect on CryoLife's competitive position, which had a material adverse effect on CryoLife's results of operations.
-The FDA Order and subsequent FDA activity may continue to have an adverse effect on CryoLife's competitive position, which may continue to have a material adverse effect on CryoLife's results of operations.
-As a result, CryoLife's competitors may gain competitive advantages that may be difficult to overcome.
+The FDA Order and subsequent FDA activity may continue to have an adverse effect on CryoLife's results of operations.
+As a result, CryoLife's competitive advantages that may be difficult to overcome.